Ngā whakapai ārai waipuke o Te Ārai

 Following the impacts of Cyclone Gabrielle in February 2023, Council is investigating flood resilience improvements across Tairāwhiti.

-This project focuses on identifying and implementing cost effective solutions to reduce the likelihood of repeat damage from similar weather events in this community.
+This project focuses on identifying and implementing cost effective solutions to reduce the likelihood of repeat damage from similar flood events in this community.

 Te Arai